boldbi/bold-bi-docs/docs/cloud-bi/managing-resources/manage-users/index.md

 ## Change Password
 The administrator can change the user's password from Tenant management site as follows below,

-Go to the UMS site by click on the profile as below,
+Go to the UMS site by clicking on the profile as follows.

 ![Manage Sites](/static/assets/cloud/managing-resources/manage-users/images/manage-sites-for-the-users.png)